madrilene/lenesaile.com/src/en/pages/index.md

   lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

 I make sure that a website is ==fast and loads only what is necessary==.
-The visitor should be able to find his way around immediately and the website should be ==accessible and usable for all people== regardless of any disability.
+The visitor should be able to find his way around immediately and the website should be ==accessible and usable for all people==.
+I am a humble learner in this field and adjust my knowledge on a daily basis.

 I do not create websites based on pre-programmed templates and I do not use visual website builders.
 All websites are designed and developed from the ground up so that they work exactly as I and my clients imagine them to.